-My first interest in researching our family history stems from the stories I remembered my grandmother telling me about about my great-grandmother Ellen Wilson Hemingway, who was known as Ellen, daughter of John Wilson, but actually began life as Ellen Fozzard.
-My grandmother had told me: “Mother was a mannequin…
+My interest in researching our family history began with the stories I remembered my grandmother telling me about about my great-grandmother Ellen Wilson Hemingway, who was known as Ellen, daughter of John Wilson.
+“She was a mannequin – she was disowned by her family – her family were wealthy mill owners – her mother had a servant and she was driven about in a carriage”.

 Account of a tragic mill fire in a cotton mill, that shook the nation and contributed to the first change in the law in the employment of children.